ToolJet/ToolJet/docs/docs/workflows/permissions.md

 ## Admins
-**Admins** can create, edit, and manage workflows, access the dashboard, and use them in ToolJet's **App Builder**.
+**Admins** can create, edit, and manage workflows, access the workflow dashboard and flow builder, and use them in ToolJet's **App Builder**.
 They also have the option to use the **Enable** toggle on the top-right to enable or disable the execution of workflows in ToolJet applications.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/permissions/enable-checkmark.png" alt="Workflows Disable" />